Your requirements

 You must have an RSE policy

-You must also publish your RSE policy on your school's website.
+- Publish your RSE policy on your school's website

 This requirement is outlined in sections 8 to 12 of the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019.

-It is referred to as a 'statement' in the legislation linked above, but the DfE confirmed that this refers to the policy.
+It is referred to as a 'statement' in the legislation linked above, but the DfE confirmed that this refers to a policy.

 Independent schools